 New Plant Start-Up and Training Systems Implementation

-Client Overview: The client is an 80-year-old, medium-sized, family-legacy fruit and flavor formulation company based in the Pacific Northwest.
-Originating from a fruit farming business after the Great Depression, the company grew into a respected processor and supplier to major dairy brands.
-As the founding CEO approached retirement and the business transitioned to private equity ownership, leadership sought to expand operations into the Midwest, opening a new processing facility.
+Client Overview: The client is an 80-year-old, mid-sized, family-legacy fruit and flavor formulation company based in the Pacific Northwest.
+Originating from a fruit farming business after the Great Depression, the company grew into a respected fruit processor and formulator to major dairy brands.
+As the long-standing CEO approached retirement and the business transitioned to private equity ownership, leadership sought to expand operations into the Midwest, opening a new processing facility.

 Context and Challenges: